-shadegarden asked: Hey haven't seen you on in a while - I hope you are all right.
+shadegarden said: Hey haven't seen you on in a while - I hope you are all right.
 Hugs

 Gah, thanks, I’m sorry for being such a jerk and pulling a vanishing act like this.
 RL is alternately super stressful and super draining right now (sometimes both), and actually has temporarily squished my ability to properly enjoy lighthearted fannish escapades.
 Or rather, it has squished my attention span, or my ability to redirect my attention to things that are mood-elevating, if not the things I should be doing, or something like that.